 There are definitely things that I love about having a wood stove in the house that I would surely miss if we had an outdoor water stove.
 Like the smell of wood burning.
 And cooking over the hot cast iron stove.
 But it would definitely be much cleaner to keep the wood burning mess out of the house.

-If you’re considering how you’d like to invest in heating your on- or off-grid home, here’s a list of pros and cons (off the top of my head) to think about before making your decision…
+If you’re considering how you’d like to invest in heating your on- or off-grid home, I’m providing a list of pros and cons for home owners to consider before making their decision…

 Wood Stove Pros